The Best THC Alternatives | Cannabinoid Substitutes Skip to content

 If what you’re after is to get your hands on the psychoactive effects of cannabis but can’t seem to legally get ahold of a marijuana plant or products in your area, this might be your next best option.

 Thanks to the 2018 Farm Bill in the United States, hemp and its derivatives are federally legal as long as they contain no more than 0.3% THC by dry weight.
-This legislation makes for an interesting loophole in the creation of THC gummies derived from hemp that can produce mild psychoactive effects & maybe pain relief without exceeding the legal THC threshold.
+This legislation makes for an interesting loophole in the creation of THC gummies derived from hemp that can produce mild psychoactive effects without exceeding the legal THC threshold.

-These products, including THC gummies, are crafted to harness the psychoactive potential of THC while strictly adhering to the federal limit, making them a compliant and accessible option for those seeking the benefits of THC.
+THC gummies are crafted to harness the psychoactive potential of THC while sticking to the federal limit.
+This makes gummies a compliant and accessible option for those seeking the benefits of THC like pain relief.
 While the concentration of THC is low, these gummies can still provide noticeable effects for users.

 What is the strongest THC Alternative?

-Determining the "strongest" THC alternative is subjective and depends on individual preferences and tolerance levels and what you plan on using cannabis for.
+Determining the "strongest" THC alternative is subjective and depends on personal preferences and tolerance levels.
+Ultimate, decide what you plan on using cannabis for.

-For most people looking for the strongest THC alternative to support general endocannabinoid wellness without the psychoactive effects, then CBD products are the best option.
+For most people looking for the strongest THC alternative to support general endocannabinoid wellness without the psychoactive effects, and if our strongest THC edibles won't work, then CBD may be the best option.
 Plenty of research surrounds this compound, and it’s more widely accessible online and in stores [2].

-However, if you do want the psychoactive effects of THC, then you should look at hemp-derived THC gummies, which still abide by the 0.3% Farm Bill compliance, though they won’t be as potent as your traditional THC products made from marijuana.
+However, if you do want the psychoactive effects of THC, then you should look at hemp-derived THC gummies, which are legal by the 0.3% Farm Bill compliance, though they won’t be as potent as your traditional THC products made from marijuana.

 Are THC Alternatives Legal?